Download Zipped Enrolled WordPerfect SB0043.ZIP

 recreational therapy services.

-providing therapeutic recreation services [
+providing therapeutic recreation services [directing, initiating, or prescribing procedures and

 (b) A therapeutic recreational process involves minimum skills for competent practice and